Gliese 581: Gliese 581g

+Gliese 581d

-Gliese 581d was a candidate exoplanet thought to orbit Gliese 581, which was at one point heavily disputed, and has been found by a number of studies to be a false positive originating from stellar activity.
-The planet's minimum mass was thought to be 6.98 Earth mass and its radius, assuming an Earth-like composition, was estimated to be 2.2 Earth radius, making it a super-Earth.
-Its orbital period was thought to be 66.87 days long, with a semi-major axis of 0.21847 AU, with an unconstrained eccentricity.
-Analysis suggested that it orbits within the star's habitable zone, where the temperatures are just right to support life.
+Gliese 581d is a possible candidate exoplanet thought to orbit Gliese 581, which is frequently heavily disputed, as it has been argued by a number of studies to be a false positive originating from stellar activity.
+The planet's minimum mass is thought to be 6.98 Earth mass and its radius, assuming an Earth-like composition, is estimated (assuming the planet's existence) to be 2.2 Earth radius, making it a super-Earth.
+Its orbital period is thought to be 66.87 days long, with a semi-major axis of 0.21847 AU, with an unconstrained eccentricity.
+Previous analyses suggested that the planet (if existing) orbits within the star's habitable zone, where the temperatures are just right to support life.

+Gliese 581f

 Gliese 581f was a candidate exoplanet claimed to orbit Gliese 581, but its existence was ultimately refuted.
 It was thought to orbit with a period of 433 days at a distance of 0.758 AU, and to have a minimum mass of 7.0 Earth mass.